Alysson Muotri, PhD

 Sydney-based gene-therapy and genetic-disease research institute, public face of the Jeans for Genes campaign.
 Programs include neurogenetic-disorder gene therapy and translational genomics.

-Open-access search portal for published clinical and genotype data on CDKL5 deficiency disorder.
-Maintained by Child Health Research at the University of Western Australia.
+Open-access search portal for published clinical and genotype data on CDKL5 Deficiency Disorder.
+Maintained by The Kids Research Institute Australia.

-For the Australian researchers and clinicians in our network — including Associate Professor Wendy Gold, Professor Helen Leonard, and Professor Jenny Downs — see Industry & Research Partners.
+(opens in a new tab)For the Australian researchers and clinicians in our network, including Professor Wendy Gold, Professor Helen Leonard, and Professor Jenny Downs, see Industry & Research Partners.

 Partnership enquiries: partnerships@cdkl5australia.com.au